BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 Use [ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) and if in the US don't put periods or spaces between state abbreviations.
 For example Use NJ not N.J.
 Or for country use US not U.S.

+## Motivation for building this app

+The main motivation for building this app was to continue learing software development and engineering.
+In addition to the educatational benifits I also just enjoy building pratical and useful applications.
+I also wanted a fast and efficient way to get weather and forecast data without all the FULL PAGE ADVERTISEMENTS one encounters on many of the leading websites.

-### Data saved in text files
+## Data saved in text files
-After each api call made to the current weather endpoint (options "Update weather" and "Get weather from a saved location") the location and current weather will be saved in SavedCurrentLocation.txt and SavedCurrentWeather.txt -- data is over written each time
+After each api call made to the current weather endpoint (options "Update weather" and "Get weather from a saved location") the location and current weather will be saved in SavedCurrentLocation.txt and SavedCurrentWeather.txt -- data is overwritten each time

 This is to save the application state so api calls can be limited.
 The option "Display saved weather" pulls the data from the text files not SQL

-After each api call made to the forecast endpoint (options "Get 5 day forecast" and "Get 5 day forecast from a saved location") the location and 5 day forcast will be saved in SavedForecastLocation.txt and SavedForecast.txt -- data is over written each time
+After each api call made to the forecast endpoint (options "Get 5 day forecast" and "Get 5 day forecast from a saved location") the location and 5 day forcast will be saved in SavedForecastLocation.txt and SavedForecast.txt -- data is overwritten each time

 This is to save the application state so api calls can be limited.
 The option "Display saved forecast" pulls the data from the text files not SQL

-### Data saved to SQL
+## Data saved to SQL
 Each location entered is saved to the database and is the parent table of weather data points

 By default, on start up, the app will update the weather for the default location hourly and automatically save the current weather for that default location to the database.